innominds-mobility/swift-custom-ui-elements/README.md

 ![InnoButton Icon](Resources/InnoButton.png "InnoButton Icon")

 #### Usage
-Add an UIbutton IBOutlet from IB or can do programetically by subclassing `InnoButton`.
+Add an UIbutton IBOutlet from IB or can do programmatically by subclassing `InnoButton`.
 ```swift
 @IBOutlet weak var showButton: InnoButton!
 showButton.cornerRadius = 20